 A Week Of Outfits With Karin Rambo From Truncation

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Karin Rambo, the conscious fashion blogger behind Truncation!

 I first learned about ethical fashion in the winter of 2016, after stumbling across the documentary The True Cost.
 I honestly had no idea that the fashion industry was what it was until the evidence was right in front of me.
 For me, there was no going back… though as time wore on I realized that pursuing an ethical shopping habit is much more complicated than just making a decision to pursue it.